anyrun-org/anyrun/README.md

 - symbols - the symbols plugin
 - translate - the translate plugin
 - websearch - the websearch plugin
-- nix - the nix plugin
+- nix-run - the nix-run plugin

 #### home-manager module